-Hatching of Nematodirus eggs has already commenced and current meteorological readings indicate that peak hatching will take place during the first and second weeks of April.
+Hatching of Nematodirus eggs has already commenced and current meteorological readings indicate that peak hatching will have taken place during the last week of March and the first week of April.

-Farmers should be aware that Nematodirus infection can cause similar clinical signs and might be confused with coccidiosis, another disease which can cause severe scour in young lambs.
+Farmers should be aware that Nematodirus infection might be confused with coccidiosis, another disease which can cause severe scour in young lambs.
 As the treatments for Nematodirus infection and coccidiosis are different, accurate diagnosis and treatment recommendation, through your veterinary surgeon, are essential.

 Nematodirus disease can be avoided or reduced in lambs by:

 - not grazing lambs on the same fields as those grazed by lambs of a similar age last year.

 - using anthelmintic drenches every 2 to 4 weeks.
 The interval between doses depends both on the particular anthelmintic used and the severity of infection.
 To date, only limited evidence has been found of drug resistance in Nematodirus to any of the available classes of anthelmintic.

 Your veterinary surgeon should be consulted at an early stage.
 He or she is in an ideal position to provide advice on the prevention and /or treatment strategy best suited to your particular circumstances.
 AFBI’s Veterinary Sciences Division can test faeces samples from sheep or cattle to determine the level of worm eggs present.
 A minimum of 5 grams of faeces from each animal is required for this test.

 AFBI carries out high-quality technology research and development, statutory, analytical, and diagnostic testing functions for DAERA and other Government departments, public bodies and commercial companies.